awslabs/aws-sdk-swift/reference/0.x/AWSDirectoryService/DirectoryClient.md

 ### `createDirectory(input:completion:)`

 Creates a Simple AD directory.
-For more information, see <a href="https:​//docs.aws.amazon.com/directoryservice/latest/admin-guide/directory_simple_ad.html">Simple Active Directory in the Directory Service Admin
+For more information, see [Simple Active Directory](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/directory_simple_ad.html) in the Directory Service Admin Guide.
-Guide.
 Before you call CreateDirectory, ensure that all of the required permissions have been explicitly granted through a policy.
-For details about what permissions are required to run the CreateDirectory operation, see <a href="http:​//docs.aws.amazon.com/directoryservice/latest/admin-guide/UsingWithDS_IAM_ResourcePermissions.html">Directory Service API Permissions:​ Actions, Resources, and Conditions
+For details about what permissions are required to run the CreateDirectory operation, see [Directory Service API Permissions: Actions, Resources, and Conditions Reference](http://docs.aws.amazon.com/directoryservice/latest/admin-guide/UsingWithDS_IAM_ResourcePermissions.html).
-Reference.

 ``` swift
 public func createDirectory(input: CreateDirectoryInput, completion: @escaping (ClientRuntime.SdkResult<CreateDirectoryOutputResponse, CreateDirectoryOutputError>) -> Void)